openvswitch/ovs/Documentation/topics/openflow.rst

 -----------------

 Those features are those only available in OpenFlow 1.5, other OpenFlow 1.5 features are listed in the previous section.
-Note that this list is not definitive as OpenFlow 1.5 is not yet published.

 * Egress Tables

   (EXT-306)

   (optional for OF1.5+)

-* Extensible Flow Entry Statistics

-  (EXT-334)

-  (required for OF1.5+)

 * Flow Entry Statistics Trigger